Thorington/galactic-age/README.md

 ## Description

-This application takes a person's inputted age and life expectancy in Earth years and create a class that does the following:
+This application takes a person's inputted age and life expectancy in Earth years and creates a class that does the following:

 * Returns their age in Mercury years
 * Returns their age in Venus years